LeoHung/eazymp/README.md

-#PyMP: A lazy way to make your Python code in parallel
+#EazyMP: A lazy way to make your Python code in parallel

 -----